openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 - If using Crossref, your Crossref prefix and credentials.
 - The names and email addresses of editors.

-Optional information that may be helpful:
+Optional information that may be helpful to keep on hand:

 - A postal address; certain indexers require them.
 - The names and email addresses of your editorial board.